ruixueqingyang/GPOEO/README.md

 # GPOEO
 a micro-intrusive GPU online energy optimization (GPOEO) framework for iterative applications

-// The source code will be uploaded soon
+// Source code was uploaded.
+// We are writing this README.